 Video on Quality and Standards produced for the Donor Conference (2016)

 UNIDO VSS Related Projects

-By 2032, Colombia seeks to be recognized as a world leader in the production and export of cosmetics manufactured using natural ingredients.
+Colombia seeks to be recognized as a regional leader in the production and export of cosmetics manufactured using natural ingredients by 2032.
 However, to export to international markets, the sector needs to meet the technical requirements in terms of quality throughout the entire value chain.
-Closing this gap is the objective of the Safe+ quality programme for the cosmetic sector.
+Closing this gap was the objective of the Safe+ quality programme for the cosmetic sector.

 UNIDO has supported Colombia’s efforts to integrate into the regional and multilateral trading systems by enhancing its trade capacities and performance.
 This was carried out through a quality programme aimed at the cosmetic sector’s production chain.